zsnmwy/functions-framework-nodejs/docs/generated/api.md

         HTTP: string;
         GRPC: string;
     };
+    // Warning: (ae-forgotten-export) The symbol "StateOperations" needs to be exported by the entry point index.d.ts abstract get state(): StateOperations;
     // Warning: (ae-forgotten-export) The symbol "OpenFunctionTrigger" needs to be exported by the entry point index.d.ts protected trigger?: OpenFunctionTrigger;
     static WrapUserFunction(userFunction: OpenFunction, context: OpenFunctionContext | OpenFunctionRuntime): (data: any) => Promise<void>;